h2ocube/atom/packages/language-babel/README.md

 Multiple projects may be open at any time inside Atom and `language-babel` must allow the use of differing `babel-core` versions and associated plugins when transpiling.
 It does this by using background tasks - one per Babel project.
 When a `language-babel` grammar enabled file is saved the package settings and optionally any `.languagebabel` configuration files are read to determine if the file should be transpiled and what to do with the output.
 These settings and `.languagebabel` options are described below.

 It is very easy to ensure that language-babel does not transpile files that are not needed.
 Just turn off the global package setting `Transpile On Save` and turn on `Allow Local Override`.
-Apart form grammar highlighting only projects having a `.languagebabel` in the file path will then be affected by this package.
+Apart from grammar highlighting only projects having a `.languagebabel` in the file path will then be affected by this package.
 Further granularity is easy too.

 If `.babelrc` and/or `package.json` files contain Babel properties that are environment specific these environments should be created before Atom is started.
 In particular, Babel assumes a `development` environment by default, whereas Atom assumes a `production` environment by default.